rankutah/blog/sites/rank-utah/content/services/website-design.md

 ## What you get

 - Custom design and build (no templates)
-- On‑page SEO setup (titles, meta, schema, internal links)
+- Basic SEO setup (page titles, descriptions, internal links)
 - Performance optimization and image handling
-- Forms, spam protection, analytics
+- Forms with spam protection and tracking
 - Hosting/CDN and SSL included
-- Accessibility and mobile‑first best practices
+- Accessible and phone‑friendly
 - Training and friendly support